zwave-js/zwave-js-ui/docs/usage/setup.md

 - **Ignore status updates**: Enable this to prevent gateway to send an MQTT message when a node changes its status (dead/sleep == false, alive == true)
 - **Ignore location**: Enable this to remove nodes location from topics
 - **Send Zwave Events**: Enable this to send all Zwave client events to MQTT.
 More info [here](#zwave-events)
-- **Include Node Info**: Adds in ValueId json payload two extra values with the Name: `nodeName` and Location `nodeLocation` for better graphing capabilities (usefull in tools like InfluxDb,Grafana)
+- **Include Node info**: Adds in ValueId json payload two extra values with the Name: `nodeName` and Location `nodeLocation` for better graphing capabilities (usefull in tools like InfluxDb,Grafana)
+- **Publish node details**: Creates an `nodeinfo` topic under each node's MQTT tree, with most node details.
+Helps build up discovery payloads.
 - **Use nodes name instead of numeric nodeIDs**: When gateway type is `ValueId` use this flag to force to use node names instead of node ids in topic.
 - :star:**Hass discovery**:star:: Enable this to automatically create entities on Hass using MQTT autodiscovery (more about this [here](#robot-home-assistant-integration-beta))
 - **Discovery Prefix**: The prefix to use to send MQTT discovery messages to HASS